asyncapi/website/pages/docs/concepts/asyncapi-document/payload-schema.md

 - Embedded notation: Define the Avro schema within the message payload property.
 - Remote reference: Specify the schema using an absolute remote endpoint, such as `$ref: 'https://schemas.example.com/user'`.
-- Local reference: Specify the schema using a relative reference, such as `$ref: './user-signedup.avsc#/User'`.
+- Local file reference: Specify the schema using a relative reference, such as `$ref: './user-signedup.avsc'`.

 The diagram below defines the AsyncAPI specification file using the local reference method.